splunk/observability-workshop/docs/lambda/initial_run_env.md

 ![AWS-Cloudwatch-logGroups](../images/lambda/initial_run/CloudWatch_LogGroups.png){: .zoom}

-If there logs present, you can filter on your preset like before.
+If there are logs present, you can filter on your preset like before.
 The result should be that there are no logs visible (see below).
-If there are logs, even after filtering on your preset, make sure they are not be related to the 4 service above, or delete them if possible).
-Once you deleted the logs, the filter option will be disabled till there are new logs.
+If there are logs, even after filtering on your preset, make sure they are not related to the 4 service above, or delete them if possible).
+Once you have deleted the logs, the filter option will be disabled until there are new logs.

 ![AWS-Cloudwatch-no-logs](../images/lambda/initial_run/CloudWatch-logs deleted.png){: .zoom}